 max_exp would cover all cases which can be represented in that way.

-#3 Updated by John Abbott about 3 years ago
+#3 Updated by John Abbott over 3 years ago

 - Status changed from New to In Progress